vilamarcc/BEMSDroneKit/README.md

 The project uses a combination of classic geometry and calculus techniques to generate cartesian data points [x,y,z] of the route arround a fictional building using the input data of the building size and geometry, then using a set of *Haversine* equations the cartesian point are transtaled into coordinates [Latitude, Longitude, Altitude] to be writen as *ArduPilot flight plan format.
 Then as a final step, using the *dronekit library it is sent via *Mavlink to the execution of the mission and data collection.

+BEMS library (Building Evaluation Mission Systems) can be used to generate different missions depending on the buidling shape/geometry or type of mission desired :
+- Square.
+- Helix.
+- Circle.
+- Facade.
+- Multi floors.

-Full report on the project with detail description on how the data is generated and calculated can be found at the official [UPC repository](https://upcommons.upc.edu/handle/2117/327793) for alumni Bsc. final projects.
+Full report on the project with detail description and examples on how the data is generated and calculated can be found at the official [UPC repository](https://upcommons.upc.edu/handle/2117/327793) for alumni Bsc. final project.

 ## Functions

-- *haversine.py* : set of functions which contain the haversine equations to transform cartesian points into coordinates
+- *haversine.py* : Set of functions which contain the haversine equations to transform cartesian points into coordinates
-- *droneCommands.py* :
+- *droneCommands.py* : Set of commands to establish comunication and send commsnds to the UAV using *dronekit* (arming, writing mission, status check,...)
-- *missionCalculation.py* :
+- *missionCalculation.py* : Set of functions that write the mission generated into *ArduPilot* mission format file.
-- *routes.py* :
+- *routes.py* : Set of functions that generate the mission points on cartesian coordinates based on building data.
-- *plotroutes.py* : Small script to visualize the route genereted arround the input building
+- *plotroutes.py* : Small script to visualize the route genereted arround the input building.
-- *facadeMission.py* :
+- *facadeMission.py* : Generates sample facade mission for testing.
-- *helixMission.py* :
+- *helixMission.py* : Generates sample helix mission for testing.
-- *multifacadeMission.py* :
+- *multifacadeMission.py* : Generates sample multi facade mission for testing.
-- *demo.py* :
+- *demo.py* : Full demo used during the project presentation that contains simple UI to generate and run different missions.

 ## Structure